IDEMIA

-IDEMIA (formerly known as OT-Morpho) is a French multinational technology company headquartered in Courbevoie, France.
+Idemia (styled as IDEMIA; formerly known as OT-Morpho) is a French multinational technical company headquartered in Courbevoie, France.
 It provides identity-related security services, and sells facial recognition and other biometric identification products and software to private companies and governments.

 Corporate history

 Morpho

 Morpho Systèmes was created in 1982, then absorbed by Sagem in 1993.
 In 2005, when Safran was created, Sagem became Sagem Défense Sécurité and in 2007, a separate company, Sagem Sécurité was created.
 It was renamed Morpho in 2010 (the name was derived from Morpho Systems S.A., a 1980s fingerprint identification firm), then Safran Identity & Security in 2016.

 Morpho acquired several companies through its constitution.
 In 2005, Sagem Défense Sécurité acquired ORGA Kartensysteme GmbH which would be renamed Sagem Orga.
 In 2009, Safran acquired 81% of GE Homeland Protection, a wholly owned affiliate of the General Electric Company (NYSE:GE).
 On July 26, 2011 Safran completed the acquisition of L-1 Identity Solutions.
 Today, it is mainly part of MorphoTrust USA Inc. The company itself dates back over 50 years, from the time the first photo was added to a U.S. driver's license.
 In December 2015 Morpho (Safran) announced its acquisition of AirTag.

 In the 2020 report Out of Control Amnesty International criticized Morpho for supplying "facial recognition equipment directly to the Shanghai Public Security Bureau in 2015."